AutoBridgeSystems/codex/docs/authentication.md

 ssh -L 1455:localhost:1455 <user>@<remote-host>
 ```

-Then, in that SSH session, run `codex` and select "Sign in with ChatGPT".
+Then, in that SSH session, run `codex login` (or start the TUI) and select "Sign in with ChatGPT".
 When prompted, open the printed URL (it will be `http://localhost:1455/...`) in your local browser.
 The traffic will be tunneled to the remote server.